How to Propagate Monstera Deliciosa

 • It takes longer than water propagating

-• You can’t keep an eye on the roots
+• You can’t see the roots

 Propagating Monstera Deliciosa in water